samailamalima/MyToken/README.md

 3. Copy and paste the provided code into the file.

 # Usage
-To utilize the EPBToken contract, deploy it to a network of your choice and interact with its functions using a web3 provider like MetaMask or a similar tool.
+To utilize the MalimaToken contract, deploy it to a network of your choice and interact with its functions using a web3 provider like MetaMask or a similar tool.

 # Constructor
 The MalimaToken contract comes with a constructor that takes three parameters: